 This course provides an opportunity to develop an understanding of several basic environmental functions, the complicated nature of environmental systems, and the need for multidisciplinary solutions to environmental problems.
 Topics covered include the hydrosphere, water quantity and quality, soil and the soil ecosystem, biological resources, waste disposal, air pollution, ozone depletion, acid rain, global warming.
-The course also serves a practical experience in different environmental analysis settings including air and water quality.
+The course also includes set of experiments that offer students practical experience in different environmental analysis settings including air and water quality.
 Prerequisite: None.